Twice a year, staff of the International Monetary Fund (IMF) rolls out forecasts for over 190 economies for the next five years.

-Charts are provided for illustrative purposes only and are not indicative of the past or future performance of any Dreyfus product.
+Charts are provided for illustrative purposes only and are not indicative of the past or future performance.

 The movements among these magnitudes in history and the forecast reveal important features of conventional thinking about the economy.
 For example, IMF staff must believe that potential output growth is around 2% because that keeps the output gap narrow and holds the unemployment rate at 4.75% in the out-years.
 This latter value must be the natural rate of unemployment because output is at its potential and inflation moves sideways.